 Nearly 800 million people worldwide experience extreme hunger and malnutrition, snaring them in a cycle of low productivity and disease that creates a major barrier to human progress and sustainable development.
 Ending hunger by 2030 is not just a matter of providing food to populations in need.
-It will require significant investments in rural and urban food systems to expand sustainable agriculture, strengthen livelihoods, improve health support, and to build durable distribution networks.
+It will require significant investments in rural and urban food systems to expand sustainable agriculture, improve health support, and to build durable distribution networks.

-UNU takes an integrated approach to research on food security.
 Our work to improve food and feed production for humans and livestock in Africa is helping to secure livelihoods, enhance socio-economic status, and improve rural economies.
 And in the face of climate change, diminishing soil productivity, and growing water scarcity, we are leading innovative efforts to improve resource access for farmers through the safe use of wastewater in agriculture.

-“How we use soil and water determines how well we can feed and water our communities.
+“How we use soil and water determines how well we can feed and provide water for our communities.
 I am passionate about improving land, soil, and water resources to boost food production for a growing world.”

 Despite water shortages worldwide, more than 80 per cent of the wastewater generated by society flows back into the ecosystem without being reused.
 This project aims to boost the use of wastewater as a valuable source of energy, irrigation, and fertilisation.